MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-understand.md

 - **AKS**: AKS supports projects like [Kubernetes Event-driven Autoscaling (KEDA)][keda] and [Karpenter][karpenter].
 KEDA enables event-driven autoscaling in AKS, allowing you to scale your workloads based on event-driven metrics.
 Karpenter provides a framework for automated cluster autoscaling and intelligent pod bin packing within AKS.
 AKS supports a managed version of Karpenter called [Node Autoprovisioning][node-autoprovisioning].
 - **EKS**: EKS also supports open-source projects like KEDA and Karpenter.
 These projects enable similar functionalities in EKS clusters, allowing you to dynamically scale your applications and optimize resource utilization.

-### Deployment Tools
+### Deployment tools

 Both AKS and EKS offer command-line tools to simplify the creation and management of Kubernetes clusters:

-- AKS: [Azure CLI][azure-cli] is the primary command-line tool for managing AKS clusters.
+- **AKS**: [Azure CLI][azure-cli] is the primary command-line tool for managing AKS clusters.
 It provides a comprehensive set of commands to create, configure, and manage AKS resources.
-Azure CLI's intuitive interface and extensive documentation make it easy to work with AKS.
-- EKS: Amazon provides [eksctl][eksctl], a dedicated command-line tool for managing EKS clusters. eksctl automates many of the cluster creation and management tasks, making it simpler for developers and operators to work with EKS. eksctl is designed for ease of use and provides a streamlined experience for managing EKS environments.
+- **EKS**: Amazon provides [eksctl][eksctl], a command-line tool for managing EKS clusters. eksctl automates many of the cluster creation and management tasks, making it simpler for developers and operators to work with EKS.

 ## Load Balancing